JerryKnight16/danarmstrong.github.io/_posts/2014-02-08-interface-blues.md

 I'm getting pretty excited about putting a map together.

 What I'm currently working on is writing interfaces.
-Anyone who has Java experience knows that this is all about.
+Anyone who has Java experience knows what this is all about.
 Basically, wannabe classes that don't do anything.
 They just define the structure that must be used by an actual class.
 Apparently Netbeans isn't happy with just classes and prefers both interfaces and classes for communication between modules.
 Interfaces aren't so bad but it is a bit annoying